 Along with affiliate income, you can make money blogging by selling ad space, through a newsletter (you can get free email list service at MailChimp), and creating your own products such as ebooks and ecourses.
 All of these can be done free.

-There are a ton of service business ideas you can do from pet sitting to organizing to tutoring.
+There is a ton of service business ideas you can perform, from pet sitting to organizing to tutoring.
 Don’t want to leave your home to work?
-There are many service business ideas you can do from your computer, such as web design, tutoring (through video conferencing), writing, virtual support, bookkeeping and more.
+There are many service business ideas you can do from your computer, such as web design, tutoring (through video conferencing), writing, virtual support, bookkeeping, and more.

-Amazons Kindle Direct Publishing and Createspace allow you to publish your books for free (or a fee if you want more services).
+Amazons Kindle Direct Publishing and Createspace allow you to publish your books for free (or for a fee if you want more services).
 Plus you can sell them from Amazon's site.
-Through Createspace, your printed books can be distributed to other retailers such as Barnes and Noble.
+Through Createspace, your printed books can be distributed to other retailers such as Barnes & Noble.

-Microwork isn’t a home business as much as it’s freelancing, but it still allows you to work-at-home on your own schedule, picking and choosing tasks you want to do.
+Microwork isn’t a home business as much as it’s freelancing, but it still allows you to work from home on your own schedule, picking and choosing tasks you want to do.
 While microwork seems like a lot of work for little income, it’s free and I’ve read reports of people making $1,000 to $2,000 a month.

 Home-Businesses Ideas You Can Start Fast for No Money